Liquidity and Capital Resources

 Total corporate liquidity

 On November 25, 2016, Terra Operating LLC entered into a waiver agreement with the requisite lenders under the Revolver.
 In connection with this waiver, Terra Operating LLC made a prepayment of the revolving loans outstanding under the Revolver in an aggregate amount equal to $30.0 million and permanently reduced the revolving commitments and borrowing capacity under the Revolver and our liquidity by that amount.
 In connection with the consent agreement to the terms of the Revolver, Terra Operating LLC repaid $70.0 million of revolving loans outstanding under the Revolver on December 1, 2016 from proceeds received in connection with the Canadian project-level financing.
-As a result of these two commitment reductions, the total borrowing capacity under our Revolver has been reduced to $625.0 million as of December 1, 2016.
+As a result of these two commitment reductions, the total borrowing capacity under our Revolver was reduced to $625.0 million as of December 1, 2016.
 Subsequent to year end, in conjunction with the upsizing of our Canadian project-level financing and upon entering into the eleventh amendment to the Revolver (as discussed in "Recent Developments"), we further agreed to repay $5.0 million and $50.0 million, respectively, of revolving loans outstanding under the Revolver and permanently reduce the revolving commitments and borrowing capacity to $570.0 million.